 Can Ideas Be Patented?

 Inventors prefer to have a non-disclosure or a confidentiality agreement in the initial stage of their invention development in order to protect their idea.
-However, such an agreement is not binding any other person or organisation except the one signing the agreement.
+However, such an agreement is not binding to any other person or organization except the one signing the agreement.
 So, if any third party, not being a party to the agreement, discloses or uses the idea cannot be sued upon by the inventor.

 For an idea to be protected within the Patent laws, it is essential that the idea should not be ambiguous and vague.
-Mere idea cannot be protected but when the idea is concrete with enough specificity and one has a strategy to describe it and its functioning, making it an asset valuable enough to be protected, then such an idea can be protected.
+A mere idea cannot be protected but when the idea is concrete with enough specificity and one has a strategy to describe it and its functioning, making it an asset valuable enough to be protected, then such an idea can be protected.

 Types of Patent

 It is the most common type of patent and covers all new inventions and significant modification and improved process or product, having some utility.
 A utility patent is also referred to as ‘patent for the invention.’
 The patent protects the rights of the inventor over his invention by preventing any third party to use, sell, or make the invention in question, without proper authorization.

 An exclusive right providing legal protection to the ornamental design of a useful product is granted under the design patent.
 Design of a printer, shape of spoons, etc. are some examples that can be granted design patent.

 As the name suggests, plant patent is the patent granted on plants.
 New plants that are produced through asexual modes of reproduction like cutting, vegetative propagation, etc. are eligible to be granted plant patent.
 However, plant patents are not granted in India.

 Apart from being a new process, machine, or combination and composition of different matters, for the patent to be granted it is also required that the work be non-obvious and unique.
 Below mentioned are essential criteria that the work must fulfill, in order to be eligible for a grant of a patent –